 The Middle School (6-8) program offers both general music to all students, and a variety of electives to interested students who wish to participate.
 The general music program is keyboard-lab based, and focuses on a broad theme each year: 6th graders study Western Classical Music, 7th graders focus on Jazz & World Musics, and 8th graders participate in a year-long study of Music as Economic, Political & Social commentary.
 All students also participate in periodic in-school performances presented by Jazz at Lincoln Center.
 The electives offered include both instrumental and vocal music.
 The AMS Band and Orchestra program offers weekly small-group lessons in addition to a band or orchestra playing experience.
 The AMS Chorus meets twice a week, and sings music from a variety of genres, styles and cultures.
 Performances by these elective groups occur throughout the year.

 A licensed physical education instructor provides activities that foster individual fitness and team play in grades K-8 and recess games coordinators are on board for the elementary grades.
+Our fitness room, funded by a grant from the City Council, is utilized by middle schoolers and offers treadmills, stationary bikes, two recumbent bikes, and several Arc trainers (elliptical machines).

 Observing, hypothesizing, designing & conducting experiments, collecting & analyzing data, and drawing conclusions are emphasized in our hands-on, minds-on, inquiry & discovery approach to science.
 Utilizing F.O.S.S.
 (Full Options Science System) kits as the core component of our program, students in all grades receive instruction from one of our school's three full-time science teachers.